hammerheim-game/hammerheim-rules/3-warbands/nuln-engineers.md

 as an army’s pistoleers or outriders, the others do attain their pinnacle and get to watch their former trainees charge across the battlefield, often to their deaths.
-Hammerheim presents an irresistible opportunity to the aged scholars of Nuln, as the mysterious wyrdstone is said to have many useful properties.
+Mordheim presents an irresistible opportunity to the aged scholars of Nuln, as the mysterious wyrdstone is said to have many useful properties.
 The few shards that have found their way to Nuln have successfully been used in the creation of